Spring 2020 Advising: COVID-19 Response

 ACTUARIAL PROGRAM DIRECTOR

-Students that are interested in the combined BS/MS Actuarial Program will work closely with the Actuarial Program Co-Director, Dr. Raya Feldman, with regards to academic goals, progress, and objectives both in undergrad status and in grad status.
+Students that are interested in the combined BS/MS Actuarial Program will work closely with the Actuarial Program Director, Dr. Hal Pedersen, with regards to academic goals, progress, and objectives both in undergrad status and in grad status.

 ADVISING GUIDELINES FOR BS/MS ACTUARIAL STUDENTS

-- All students in the BS/MS Actuarial Program will consult with the Actuarial Co-Director, Dr. Raya Feldman, instead of the Faculty Graduate Advisor, for academic advising
+- All students in the BS/MS Actuarial Program will consult with the Actuarial Director, Dr. Hal Pedersen, instead of the Faculty Graduate Advisor, for academic advising

-- Any modification to the standard course requirements for the BS/MS Actuarial Program must be approved by the Actuarial Program Co-Director and documented in the student file
+- Any modification to the standard course requirements for the BS/MS Actuarial Program must be approved by the Actuarial Program Director and documented in the student file

 Actuarial Program Director and Advisor